emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 # Classes & Value Types

-Emojicode features two kind of types that support object-orientation:
+Emojicode features two kind of types that feature object-orientation:
-**Classes and Value Types.** All types in Emojicode are either a class or a value type.
+**Classes and Value Types.**

 ## Defining a Class